TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-K30-Pro---Zoom-Edition---Poco-F2-Pro.md

 2. Disable "audio effects" in phh treble settings to make audio work normally

+3. Use the alternative audio strategy in phh treble settings to prevent audio from stopping for a short time randomly.

 ---

 This wiki page is referred from Xiaomi Redmi K20 Pro (raphael) page as this device have a lot of things in common with in.